IIIF/website/source/event/2022/cambridge/index.md

 * Cost: $375 general ticket, $240 [consortium members][consortium] ticket, $100 student/discount ticket.
 * Language: All event proceedings will be in English unless otherwise noted.
 * Capacity: Approximately 300.
-* Registration: Registration opens February 7, 2022.
+* Registration: Registration opens in February 2022.
 * Event dates: June 6-8, 2022
 * Covid-19: Precautions will align with CDC recommendations and the requirements of the host institutions.
 As the global situation continues to rapidly change, we will have more details available as we get closer to the event dates.

 ### Call for proposals
-The Call for Proposals is open until February 18, 2022.
+The Call for Proposals is open until March 4, 2022.
 You may submit a proposal here: <https://iiif.io/news/2022/01/10/call-for-proposals-2022/>.

 ### Program committee
 Thank you to the 2022 Program committee: